Pi7on/C/README.md

-Just a collection of all my exercises :)
+A collection of my scripts and tools